 The primary purpose is to improve water quality and preserve community character by implementing best management practices, restoring degraded habitats, improving stormwater management techniques and upgrading conventional sanitary systems with innovative alternatives to reduce nitrogen loading within priority watersheds.
 The need for improvements stem from both the designated impairments in local watersheds and from local and regional initiatives to reduce pollutant inputs to our surface and groundwater.
 These initiatives emphasize the need for local management of target pollutants within the watersheds of East Hampton in order to improve water quality and restore beneficial uses.

 The Town of East Hampton intends to use its CPF resources wisely and to systematically approach the nitrogen problem and other pollutants of concern in high priority areas by concentrating first on Reduction tactics (upgrading of systems to require treatment before disposal into the ground) and then considering Remediation (treatment in groundwater) and Restoration tactics (treatment in waterbody), where such projects are reviewed and found to be appropriate and cost effective.
 These components represent the best use of CPF funding to improve water quality in East Hampton.
 Proposed projects will address existing sources of pollution and will not promote new development to achieve a net reduction in pollutants entering surface waters.

-Please direct all questions and completed applications to Mellissa in the Natural Resources Department at firstname.lastname@example.org or 631-324-0496.
+Please direct questions or application submissions to the Natural Resources Department at email@example.com or 631-324-0496.